Why Are Scotty Cameron Putters So Expensive?

 Who Should Buy A Scotty Cameron Putter?

-Literally anyone who wants to invest in a nice putter should look at Scotty Cameron putters.
-Part of the legacy created by Tiger Woods using his same Scotty Cameron for virtually his entire career is the fact that when you invest in a Scotty Cameron putter, you are making a “buy it for life” purchase if you want it to be.
+Literally anyone who wants to invest in the best putter should look at Scotty Cameron putters.
+Part of the legacy created by Tiger Woods using his same Scotty Cameron for virtually his entire career is the fact that when you invest in a Scotty putter, you are making a “buy it for life” purchase if you want it to be.

 RELATED: Best Putting Drills